-There will be a course for beginners and if there are enough interested students, we will offer a language course for advanced learners.
+There will be a course for beginners and - if there are enough interested students - we will also offer a course for advanced learners.

-In addition, we will also try to offer three different language courses during the semester for free with 3 ECTS being awarded at the end of the class: Beginners + Intermediate + Advanced Business presentations.
+In addition, we also try to offer three different language courses during the semester for free with 3 ECTS being awarded at the end of the class: Beginners + Intermediate + Advanced Business presentations.

-Please be aware that you need an upper/intermediate level of German to successfully pass the semester at the ISM if you participate in classes taught in German and an upper/intermediate level of English to participate in the classes of the foreign lecturers and the ISM Business Certificate.
+Note: please be aware that you need an upper/intermediate level of German to successfully pass the semester at the ISM if you participate in classes taught in German and an upper/intermediate level of English to participate in English-taught programs, classes of foreign lecturers and for the ISM Business Certificate.

-The Buddy Program is designed to support you, our incoming exchange or visiting students as well as full-time students.
+The Buddy Program is designed to support incoming exchange or visiting students as well as full-time students.
 Designated ISM students, called “Buddies”, will help you settle into your “German life”.
 This means they will start getting in contact with you before your arrival.
 But that’s not all!
 As a group, we will go on trips and spend evenings together, using a fun and interesting ways to get to know each other.

 Feel free to contact your German buddy whenever you could need a little help or would like to meet with a local!